YoussBGD/ssm-dta/README.md

 ## A- Input Files Format ( **** IMPORTANT ****) read this before using the application

-To use the SSM-DTA model, the input files must follow the required format as the Examples files in examples repository.
+To use the SSM-DTA model, the input files must follow the required format as the examples files in **Examples** repository.

 **examples/ :**  Contains example files demonstrating the required format for the drug-target paired input data.